ansible/awx-operator/README.md

 <!-- gh-md-toc --insert README.md -->
 <!--ts-->

-**Note**: We are in the process of moving this readme into official docs in the /docs folder.
+**Note**: We are in the process of moving this README into official docs in the /docs folder.
 Please go there to find additional sections during this interim move phase.

 Table of Contents